 Confirmation bias occurs from the direct influence of desire on beliefs.
 When people would like a certain idea/concept to be true, they end up believing it to be true.
 They are motivated by wishful thinking.
 This error leads the individual to stop gathering information when the evidence gathered so far confirms the views (prejudices) one would like to be true.

 Once we have formed a view, we embrace information that confirms that view while ignoring, or rejecting, information that casts doubt on it.
 Confirmation bias suggests that we don’t perceive circumstances objectively.
 We pick out those bits of data that make us feel good because they confirm our prejudices.
 Thus, we may become prisoners of our assumptions.
 For example, some people will have a very strong inclination to dismiss any claims that marijuana may cause harm as nothing more than old-fashioned reefer madness.
-Some social conservatists will downplay any evidence that marijuana causes harm.
+Some social conservatives will downplay any evidence that marijuana does not cause harm.

-The take home lesson here is that set your hypothesis and look for instances to prove that you are wrong.
+The take-home lesson here is set your hypothesis and look for instances to prove that you are wrong.
 This is perhaps a true definition of self-confidence: the ability to look at the world without the need to look for instances that pleases your ego.

 For group decision-making, it is crucial to obtain information from each member in a way that they are independent.
 For example, as part of police procedure, to derive the most reliable information from multiple witnesses to a crime, witnesses are not allowed to discuss it prior to giving their testimony.
 The goal is to prevent unbiased witnesses from influencing each other.
 It is known that Abraham Lincoln intentionally filled his cabinet with rival politicians who had extremely different ideologies.
 When making decisions, Lincoln always encouraged vigorous debate and discussion.